 “At its heart, it’s a good murder mystery with interesting characters, and multiple possible suspects,” adds Sellens.
 “But it also tells a bigger story, of the individual, the power (or control) of love, a father and a daughter, unrequited love, and, if you’re so inclined, objectivism.”

-This is the second aspect from before; Ayn Rand’s philosophy.
+Sellens is referring to the other, aforementioned, fascinating aspect of this show; Ayn Rand’s philosophy.
 Rand wrote the play as an exploration of her beliefs.
 Specifically, as a way to test a conflict between individualism and conformity.
 The audience’s verdict reveals which perspective was preferred that evening.

 Toward the ending of the show the verdict, as decided by the audience, is revealed.
 What follows is a conclusion that depends on the audience’s choice.